srkunze/fork/README.md

 - easy way back and forth (from sequential to parallel and vice versa)
 - cascading possible (thread-safe)
+- Python 3 and 2 (via pip install futures)

 ### Bad ###

 - weird calling syntax (no syntax support)
 - type(result) == BlockingFuture
-- only Python 3 for now
 - not working with asyncio (coroutines)
 - not working with lambdas